jkroepke/openvpn-auth-oauth2/docs/Providers.md

 1. Create a [service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) and download the json file
    - if you are using [Application Default Credentials](https://oauth2-proxy.github.io/oauth2-proxy/configuration/oauth_provider#using-application-default-credentials-adc--workload-identity--workload-identity-federation-recommended) (recommended), make sure to assign the Service Account with the `Service Account Token Creator` role.
-   - if you are not using ADC, you will need to create a new key (under **KEYS**) and after that download the Service Account JSON.
+   - if you are not using Application Default Credentials, you will need to create a new key (under **KEYS**) and after that download the Service Account JSON.
      This needs storing in a location accessible by `openvpn-auth-oauth2` and you will set the `provider.google.service-account-config` to point at it.

-3. Make note of the Client ID for a future step.
+2. Make note of the Client ID for a future step.
-4. Under **"APIs & Auth"**, choose APIs.
+3. Under **"APIs & Auth"**, choose APIs.
-5. Click on [Admin SDK API](https://console.developers.google.com/apis/library/admin.googleapis.com/) and then Enable API.
+4. Click on [Admin SDK API](https://console.developers.google.com/apis/library/admin.googleapis.com/) and then Enable API.
-6. Follow the steps on https://developers.google.com/admin-sdk/directory/v1/guides/delegation#delegate_domain-wide_authority_to_your_service_account
+5. Follow the steps on https://developers.google.com/admin-sdk/directory/v1/guides/delegation#delegate_domain-wide_authority_to_your_service_account
    and give the client id from step 2 the following oauth scopes:
    ```
    https://www.googleapis.com/auth/admin.directory.group.readonly
    ```
-7. Follow the steps on https://support.google.com/a/answer/60757 to enable Admin API access.
+6. Follow the steps on https://support.google.com/a/answer/60757 to enable Admin API access.
-8. Permit access to the Admin SDK API for the service account.
+7. Permit access to the Admin SDK API for the service account.

    **Only one of the following is required:**
    * **Assign a role to a service account (preferred)**